 It is not uncommon for patients to first enter the Institute seeking a hair transplant.
 However, after a full appraisal of their condition, we may recommend non-surgical treatment if we believe it is a better approach, or in addition to surgery.

-Finasteride (Propecia®) in tablet form is the most effective medicine for strengthening hair and arresting further loss.
+Finasteride (Propecia® and other brands) in tablet form is probably the most effective medicine for strengthening hair and arresting further loss.
 Another popular treatment is Minoxidil, widely known as Regaine which is applied as a foam or lotion.

 Low level laser therapy